Ruth Johnson

-Ruth Johnson is an American politician who served as the Secretary of State of Michigan and is a current member of the Michigan Senate from Michigan's 24th Senate district (which was previously numbered the 14th district from 2019–2022).
-She is a former member of the Michigan House of Representatives and the 2006 Republican candidate for lieutenant governor as the running mate of Dick DeVos.
+Ruth Johnson (born January 8, 1955) is an American businesswoman and politician currently serving as a member of the Michigan Senate since 2019.
+She was the 42nd Secretary of State of Michigan from 2011 to 2019 and a member of the Michigan House of Representatives from 1999 to 2005.
+She is a Republican.

 Background

 Johnson, of Holly, was a former public school teacher, small business owner, and public official in a suburban area immediately north of Detroit with a population of more than one million, prior to her election as secretary of state in November 2010.
 She was elected to the Oakland County Board of Commissioners in 1988 and served for 10 years.
 Johnson was elected to the Michigan House of Representatives in 1998, and re-elected in 2000 and 2002; term limits meant she was ineligible for a fourth term.
 She was elected Oakland County Clerk and Register of Deeds in 2004, upsetting incumbent G. William Caddell in the Republican Primary and defeated Democratic nominee Jason Ellenburg in the general election.
 She became the first woman clerk in Oakland County's 176-year history.
+Johnson became popular for her community outreach event and parties.

 In August 2006, Johnson was selected by Grand Rapids businessman and Republican gubernatorial nominee Dick DeVos as his running mate, becoming the GOP nominee for Lieutenant Governor of Michigan.
 DeVos and Johnson lost the general election to the incumbent Democratic ticket of Gov. Jennifer Granholm and Lt.
 Gov. John Cherry.
 In 2007, Johnson endorsed Sen. John McCain's bid for the 2008 Republican presidential nomination and served as the Oakland County Chair for McCain's Michigan campaign.
 Johnson was re-elected County Clerk in 2008, defeating Democrat Sheila Smith.